Generalmadnit/KITS-full-stack/README.md

 Task is to change it and show th TABLE with the following information.

 index, Profile Picture, First name, Last Name, Email

+# May-02, 2022

+Backend (NodeJS and how to write APIs).

+NodeJS - An environment where we can run JS code without the need of a browser.

+express - This is used to send the data from the backend.
+This data can be fetched by the fetch function in the frontend.

+nodemon - Backend Equivalent to the Live Server for frontend.

+NPM - Node Package Manager -> Used to manage the additionally installed packages.

+To get started with backend,
+1. `npm init`
+2. `npm install express`
+3. `npm install --save-dev`

+To use nodemon, go to package.json file and inside scripts, write:
+"dev": "nodemon ./index.js",

+To start the server, use command `npm run dev`

+Q. What is API?
+-> Application Programming Interface -> It is a way (interface) using which two pieces of software can communicate with each other.

+Query Parameter -> ?key=value&another_key=anothervalue
+// ?num1=10&num2=30;

+HTTP Request Methods:
+1. Difference between GET and POST and where to use what?
+-> When you want to get some data from the server/backend.
+GET.
+-> When you want to SEND some data from the browser to the server/backend.
+POST.

+Install CORS -> CORS allow to tell which frontend can access your backend API.
+-> `npm install cors`